|University of Arkansas at Little Rock|

 Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) and have the official score sent to the Graduate School at UA Little Rock.
 Only students who have studied full-time for two or more years at a college or university where English is the language of instruction located in a country where English is the native language are exempt from the TOEFL or the IELTS.

 Applicants will not be admitted or allowed to enroll until the requirement is met.
 Some programs require higher scores or other proof of proficiency such as the Test of Spoken English (TSE).
-TOEFL application forms and information are available from the UA Little Rock Office of Testing Services and Student Life Research (ualr.edu/testing) or from the Educational Testing Service (www.ets.org), Box 899, Princeton, New Jersey 08540 U.S.A.
+TOEFL application forms and information are available from the UA Little Rock Office of Testing Services and Student Life Research or from the Educational Testing Service (ETS), Box 899, Princeton NJ 08540 U.S.A.
 The TOEFL test can be taken in Little Rock.
-Information for the IELTS can be found at http://www.ielts.org/default.aspx.
+Information for the IELTS can be found on the International English Language Testing System (IELTS) website.
 United States consulates and embassies may also provide useful and additional information.

-Applicants may also be asked to take additional tests on campus (at the Office of Testing Services) to demonstrate their proficiency.
+Applicants may also be asked to take additional tests on campus at the Office of Testing Services to demonstrate their proficiency.
 For example, applicants may be asked to take the COMPASS test or the Michigan test.
-The Office of Testing Services is currently located in Ross Hall 409 and can be reached by phone at 501-569-3198, or online at http://ualr.edu/testing/.
+The Office of Testing Services is currently located in the Student Services Center (SSC) Room 315, 2801 South University Ave, Little Rock AR 72204, and can be reached by phone at 501-916-3198, or on the Testing Services website.

 For more information on English Proficiency, please consult the Standard American English Requirement policy that may be found in the Graduate Catalog.